-If you have missing teeth, you may be considering getting dental implants in NE Calgary.
-Dental implants are thought to be the ideal replacement for missing teeth because they mimic both the function and appearance of natural teeth.
+You may consider getting dental implants if you have missing teeth.
+Dental implants are considered the ideal replacement for missing teeth because they mimic the function and appearance of natural teeth.
 If you are thinking about getting this dental restoration, you naturally will have many questions about what to expect.
 In this blog post, our team at Totally Dental tells you all you need to know about dental implants near you.

 How Do Dental Implants Work?

-Once your mouth has healed from implant placement, your dentist in NE Calgary will place your permanent, custom-designed dental crown over the implant post to complete your restoration.
+Once your mouth has healed from implant placement, our dentist in NE Calgary will place your permanent, custom-designed dental crown over the implant post to complete your restoration.

-While most patients do not experience any complications when they get dental implants from a state-of-the-art dental clinic in NE Calgary, some patients experience issues with thin or receding gum tissue following implant placement.
+While most patients do not experience complications when they get dental implants from our state-of-the-art dental clinic in NE Calgary, some patients experience issues with thin or receding gum tissue following implant placement.

-Gum recession is a condition in which the gums pull back from the teeth, revealing their roots and causing tooth sensitivity while making the patient more prone to tooth infection and decay.
+Gum recession is when the gums pull back from the teeth, revealing their roots and causing tooth sensitivity while making the patient more prone to tooth infection and decay.

-As mentioned above, this is a relatively rare complication when the implant is placed properly, and the patient is a good candidate for dental implant placement.
-A good dentist near you will screen you for dental implant candidacy before allowing you to move forward with the treatment.
+As mentioned above, this is a relatively rare complication when the implant is placed properly, and the patient is a good candidate for tooth implant placement.
+Our good dentist near you will screen you for dental implant candidacy before allowing you to move forward with the treatment.

-To be an ideal candidate for dental implants, you will need to have a strong jawbone and healthy gum tissue.
-If you do not have enough jawbone to hold the dental implants, then your implant will likely fail.
+To be an ideal candidate for dental implants, you must have a strong jawbone and healthy gum tissue.
+Your implant will likely fail if you do not have enough jawbone to hold the dental implants.
 Additionally, if your gum tissue is not healthy, it will be difficult to heal without complications after implant placement.
 Luckily, if you do not meet the requirements for dental implants, this doesn’t necessarily mean that you can never be a good candidate for this innovative dental restoration.
-Speak to your dentist about options for gum disease treatment to get your gums healthy and bone grafting to build your jawbone up enough to work as an adequate anchor for dental implants.
-Once your mouth is in healthy condition, you can benefit from dental implants like anyone else.
+Speak to our dentist about options for gum disease treatment to get your gums healthy and bone grafting to build your jawbone up enough to work as an adequate anchor for dental implants.
+Once your mouth is healthy, you can benefit from dental implants like anyone else.

 Visit Totally Dental

-If you are experiencing any gum issues after getting a dental implant placed or are interested in learning more about if you are a candidate for dental implants, please do not hesitate to reach out to our dedicated team of dental professionals at Totally Dental.
-We are happy to provide you with high-quality dental care to ensure that you maintain optimal oral health and a stunning smile for years to come.
+If you are experiencing gum issues after getting a dental implant placed or are interested in learning more about if you are a candidate for dental implants, please do not hesitate to reach out to our dedicated team of dental professionals at Totally Dental.
+We are happy to provide you with high-quality dental care to ensure that you maintain optimal oral health and a stunning smile for years.
 Please get in touch with us to book your consultation today!